newnightcoder/100daysofcode/R1D16/LOG DAY 16.md

 - difference between animations and transitions
 - x, y, z axes! of course! had forgotten about all that lol.
 - i have an overall better knowledge of CSS and all it can do (layout, responsiveness, animations and transitions).
-- some limitations of CSS. i have some things in mind that are impossible without JS i think! i want to start learning JS!!! lol
+- some limitations of CSS. i have some things in mind that are impossible without JS i think! i want to start learning JS!!!

 **next step:**
 - SVG ANIMATIONS!